MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 ## Step 7: Send a notification

-Sending a notification is identical to UWP apps, except that you will use the **DesktopNotificationManagerCompat** to create a **ToastNotifier**.
+Sending a notification is identical to UWP apps, except that you will use the **DesktopNotificationManagerCompat** class to create a **ToastNotifier**.
 The compat library automatically handles the difference between Desktop Bridge and classic Win32 so you do not have to fork your code.
 For classic Win32, the compat library caches your AUMID you provided when calling **RegisterAumidAndComServer** so that you don't need to worry about when to provide or not provide the AUMID.

 > [!NOTE]
 > Install the [Notifications library](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) so that you can construct notifications using C# as seen below, instead of using raw XML.